Software Escrow Agreements: Protection from Financial Disaster

 A real estate escrow involves placing money and documents with a trusted party so that they will be secure until a transfer of property is complete.
 A software escrow is similar, though it serves a different function.
 When a software escrow agreement is in force, a business protects the source code for its most important programs by placing that code in escrow with a trusted party.
 Should a disaster occur, the source code could be reclaimed from the trusted party.
 In this way, businesses can be assured that they will not lose vital code that they need to keep their business functioning.

-Businesses that are already working with a managed services provider or other IT company can contract with this company to provide them with software escrow services.
+Businesses that are already working with a managed services provider or other IT company can contract with this company to provide them with software escrow agreements and services.